Apply for Aid

 Eligibility requirements for most financial aid programs at St. John’s are listed here.
-Some programs will list additional eligibility requirements.
+Some programs may have additional eligibility requirements.

 - Be a U.S. citizen, national or permanent resident alien

-- Be enrolled or accepted for enrollment, at least halftime, in a degree program
+- Be enrolled or accepted for enrollment, at least halftime (for most aid programs), in a degree program

 - Make satisfactory academic progress towards a degree